redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/elephants-and-redwoodsdk.md

 ## Simple tech

 RedwoodSDK is built on web standards.
 This means there is no hidden magic, and with this comes simplicity, reliability and control.
-The setup for this application was super simple and streight forward, leveraging a few key concepts of **RedwoodSDK and Cloudflare**.
+The setup for this application was super simple and straightforward, leveraging a few key concepts of **RedwoodSDK and Cloudflare**.

-At the heart our app has a cronjob that runs on shedule to retrieve new data from the collar API.
+At the heart our app has a cronjob that runs on schedule to retrieve new data from the collar API.
 This data is then cleaned and stored on a D1 database.
-After this its passed on to the **ArcGIS Feature Server** where [cbio](https://www.cbio.co.za/) builds dashboards and insigts with the cleaned data.
+After this it’s passed on to the **ArcGIS Feature Server** where [cbio](https://www.cbio.co.za/) builds dashboards and insights with the cleaned data.

 ![Adding the Cronjob to RedwoodSDK](https://imagedelivery.net/EBSSfnGYYD9-tGTmYMjDgg/a7f145c8-e631-45ee-c8be-7c0cbbf62600/public)
 ![Adding the Cronjob to RedwoodSDK - wrangler config](https://imagedelivery.net/EBSSfnGYYD9-tGTmYMjDgg/c0e87338-0074-40ae-e831-f95e77c0c700/public)

-Prior to this their stack was running on 3 seperate services in Google Coud and this cost the team a fair bit of monthly subscriptions. _We simplified their setup to have it all running in **Cloudflare in a single worker at $0.00 cost**._
+Prior to this their stack was running on 3 separate services in Google Cloud and this cost the team a fair bit of monthly subscriptions. _We simplified their setup to have it all running in **Cloudflare in a single worker at $0.00 cost**._

 ## Building Technology That Matters